 More recently I have realized that a church doesn’t have to be guilty of all of these things to be a candidate for becoming emerging.
-All it has to do is be guilty of two of them: SOFT SEPARATISM, because soft separatism builds bridges to the wrong churches and the wrong preachers that act as conduits for other areas of compromise to enter the congregation, and the REJECTION OF WARNING AND REPROOF in regard to certain Independent Fundamental Baptist heroes, which makes it impossible to fully and properly educate about and separate a church from the compromise that spreading so quickly among IFBaptists.
+All it has to do is to be guilty of two of them: SOFT SEPARATISM, because soft separatism builds bridges to the wrong churches and the wrong preachers that act as conduits for other areas of compromise to enter the congregation, and the REJECTION OF WARNING AND REPROOF in regard to fundamental Baptist heroes, which makes it impossible to fully and properly educate about and separate a church from the compromise that is spreading so quickly among fundamental Baptists.
 (A pastor that is unwilling to listen to warnings and reproof about his heroes and unwilling to let his congregation entertain such warnings is guilty of giving unquestioning loyalty to man, so these matters are intimately associated.)

 For the moment, these churches are capable of building healthy Christian lives and homes and discipling young people.

 But my warning is about the future.
 My warning is not about big errors but about a “little leaven.”
-It is about how that certain “little leavens” that IFB churches are commonly guilty of, that we have learned by popular tradition from our forefathers, will eventually leaven the whole lump.
+It is about how that certain “little leavens” that fundamental Baptist churches are commonly guilty of, that stem from popular tradition, will eventually leaven the whole lump.

-The problem with many otherwise good IFB churches is their associations.
-The problem lies in the matter of with whom the pastors of these churches associate and who they invite in to speak and whose books they recommend and what schools they promote and what conferences they attend and who they refuse to warn about.
+The problem with many otherwise good fundamental Baptist churches is their associations.
+The problem lies in the matter of with whom the pastors of these churches associate, who they invite in to speak, whose books they recommend, what schools they promote, what conferences they attend, and who they refuse to warn about.

-If a church is not guilty of the eight areas of compromise that I document in this book (Why Most Independent Baptist Churches Will Be Emerging), yet if that church affiliates with men who are guilty of these things, that church will be corrupted by its affiliation just as assuredly as if it were guilty of all eight things.
+If a church is not guilty of the areas of compromise that we document in the book Why Most Independent Baptist Churches Will Be Emerging, yet if that church affiliates with men who are guilty of these things, that church will be corrupted by its affiliation just as assuredly as if it were guilty.

-Those who don’t narrow their associations significantly in these days will all go down the drain together, the good with the bad, because there is a rapidly growing number of IFB preachers who are not men of keen spiritual discernment and who are committed to a path of compromise (though, typically, they deny this accusation).
+Those who don’t narrow their associations significantly in these days will go down the drain together, the good with the bad, because there is a rapidly growing number of fundamental Baptist preachers who are not men of keen spiritual discernment and who are committed to a path of compromise (though, typically, they deny this accusation).

 The Word of God warns, “Be not deceived: evil communications corrupt good manners” (1 Corinthians 15:33).

-In light of what is happening and the widespread compromise and rapid change that is evident throughout IFB churches, it is time for a come out from among them movement much more than a broad independent Baptist friends movement.
+In light of the widespread compromise and rapid change that is evident throughout fundamental Baptist churches, it is time for a come out from among them movement much more than an “independent Baptist friends” movement.

 The emerging church hasn’t targeted strong preachers.
-They have targeted our children and our grandchildren.
+They have targeted their children and their grandchildren.
 They have targeted the next generation.
-(See the book What Is the Emerging Church? and/or the video presentation The Emerging Church Is Coming for documentation, both of which are available from Way of Life Literature.)
+(See the book The Emerging Church Is Coming for documentation, which is available as a free eBook from www.wayoflife.org.)

 Our young people will not only be influenced by us; they will be influenced by those with whom we associate.

 By the way, where did we get the idea that no warnings should be given in regard to “good” men and churches?
-That is one of the vain and unscriptural traditions that IFBaptists have inherited from their forefathers.
+That is one of the unscriptural traditions that fundamental Baptists have inherited from their forefathers.